GoogleChrome/web.dev/src/site/content/en/learn/forms/attributes/index.md

 ## Ensure users can submit a form

 Say, you fill out a `<form>`, click the **Submit** button, but nothing happens.
-The issue may be that the button has been disabled with the `disable` attribute.
+The issue may be that the button has been disabled with the `disabled` attribute.
 It's a common pattern to disable the **Submit** button until the form is valid.

 In theory, this sounds sensible, but you shouldn't disable a **Submit** button while waiting on complete and valid user input.